• Skip to primary navigation

 Add in low calories, high fiber, and delicious taste and you have pretty much the perfect side to go with any meal!

-Ingredients needed for Air Fryer broccoli
+Ingredients needed for Air Fryer Broccoli

 Don't you just love a short ingredient list?
 This is one of those.